Labour Party (UK)

 Stance on fracking

-In September 2016, shadow energy and climate secretary Barry Gardiner announced that a future Labour government would impose a national ban on fracking.
-The move was welcomed by green campaigners and local resident groups who are threatened by the industry.
+In September 2016, shadow energy and climate secretary Barry Gardiner announced that a future Labour government would impose a national ban on fracking, the controversial method of extracting gas from rocks.
+The move was widely welcomed by green campaigners and local resident groups threatened by the industry across the UK.

 Labour's 2015 general election manifesto showed support for a regulated fracking industry, pledging to 'establish a robust environmental and regulatory regime before extraction can take place.
 And to safeguard the future of the offshore oil and gas industry, we will provide a long-term strategy for the [fracking] industry, including more certainty on tax rates and making the most of the potential for carbon storage.'